CLASSIFICATION NO. 773

 - Ensures compliance with safety procedures and regulations; assists in planning and implementing safety and technical training programs; assists in developing written procedures for maintenance activities; reviews safety concerns and suggestions.

-- Provides public and customer service support to department operations staff and other municipalities; responds to complaints and inquiries; conducts facility tours and public information meetings; answers technical questions and explains wastewater operations and maintenance systems.
+- Provides public and customer service support to department staff and other municipalities; responds to complaints and inquiries; answers technical questions and explains wastewater maintenance systems.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Basic principles and practices of personnel management, budgeting, purchasing and contract administration; structure and condition of all County sewage treatment systems; Federal, state and County regulations applicable to sewage treatment system operations and construction specifications; principles and concepts of self-directed work teams; methods, machinery and equipment used in the construction, operation, inspection, maintenance and repair of wastewater treatment systems and components; environmental, occupational and health safety practices, rules and regulations; wastewater sampling techniques; basic technical engineering practices used in the construction and inspection of wastewater facilities; math, algebra and geometry; English grammar, spelling and punctuation; microcomputer applications in wastewater treatment data and programmable logic controllers; public and customer service techniques.
+Working knowledge of: Basic principles and practices of project management, budgeting, purchasing and contract administration; structure and condition of County sewage treatment systems; Federal, state and County regulations applicable to sewage treatment system operations and construction specifications; principles and concepts of self-directed work teams; methods, machinery and equipment used in the construction, operation, inspection, maintenance and repair of wastewater treatment systems or wastewater infrastructure; environmental, occupational and health safety practices, rules and regulations; basic technical engineering practices used in the construction and inspection of wastewater facilities; math, algebra and geometry; English grammar, spelling and punctuation; applicable microcomputer software and programmable logic controllers; public and customer service techniques.

 Incumbents are exposed to bacteria, viruses and toxins in wastewater.
 Positions require strenuous physical labor, including frequent walking, bending, stooping, kneeling, climbing and ability to push, lift, pull and carry objects.
 Some duties involve exposure to adverse weather conditions and hazardous locations, such as streets, live sewers, confined underground areas and elevated platforms.